anjineyulutv/Human-Activity-Recognition/README.md

 # Human-Activity-Recognition
-I t is a demonstration where the deep-leant feeatures have predicted better than what ML models predicted using all features extracted by D omain Experts
+I t is a demonstration where the deep-leant feeatures have predicted better than what ML models predicted using all features extracted by
+Domain Experts